-- Increase our funding for discovery research across the UK, through Project and Pilot grants and Fellowships, to create the breakthroughs of the future for all blood cancer types. - Continue to fund Transformational Research Awards to support advanced pre-clinical translational research, and turn discoveries into therapies ready for testing in people. - Work with partners with expertise in research translation and commercialisation, to bring treatments to people with blood cancer quicker. - "Taking lab discoveries and translating them into treatments that will improve outcomes for patients is absolutely vital, or else all that basic research will be in vain."
+- Project and Pilot grants and Fellowships, to create the breakthroughs of the future for all blood cancer types. - Research Awards to support therapies ready for testing in people. - in research translation and commercialisation, to bring cancer quicker. - vital. or else all that basic research will be in vain."